 The Citizen Service Request dashboard, available at the town’s website, was developed by the South Windsor Public Works Department two years ago to make it easy for people to report community problems such as missed trash pickup, potholes, defective streetlights, mailbox damage, fallen trees, and illegal dumping.

-A developer from Esri Professional Services created the Town of South Windsor Maps Viewer, an iOS app that is available at the Apple App Store, so citizens could make service requests using an iPhone, iPad, or iPod touch.
+A developer from Esri Professional Services created the iOS app, the Town of South Windsor Maps Viewer (available at the Apple App Store) to make the same type of service requests using an iPhone, iPad, or iPod Touch.
 Now residents can either use the iOS app or the online dashboard to report an issue.
-The dashboard was built and deployed using Esri's ArcGIS for Server.
+The dashboard was built and deployed using Esri’s ArcGIS for Server.

-The iOS app works by using the GPS capabilities on a mobile device so a citizen or staff member can capture the location of the issue or problem and use the simple service request form to provide a description of the issue.
-After entering the type of problem, name, phone number, and e-mail, the report can be submitted via the app or dashboard.
-The requester will continue receiving updates about the status of the request until the issue is resolved.
+Here is how the iOS app works: Using the GPS capabilities on your device, you capture the location of the issue or problem then, on a simple service request form provide a description of the issue; enter the type of problem such as trash missed pickup; and include your name, phone number, and e-mail.
+Whether you submit your request via the app or dashboard, you will continue to receive updates about the status of your request until the issue is resolved.

 “When a request from the public comes in, it is automatically processed and routed to the appropriate department for response and, if appropriate, a work order is issued,” said Dawn Mulholland, GIS analyst, Town of South Windsor.
 “At the same time, a receipt is sent back to the sender indicating that we have received the request and are processing it.”

-Roberts uses this scenario as an example.
-While you are driving to work, you notice a stop sign near your house is missing.
+Roberts uses this scenario of a missing stop sign as an example: Driving to work, you notice a stop sign near your house has gone missing.
 You pull your car over safely to the side of the road and use the Town of South Windsor Maps Viewer app to notify the town officials about the missing sign.

 “By the time you get to work, you could have theoretically received a ‘thank you for your request’ e-mail,” Roberts said, adding that, after lunch, another e-mail could arrive saying that the work has been completed.
 “When you drive home, you could see a brand-new sign up.”

-The reporting system is automated.
-A Python script runs every 15 minutes, searching for new requests coming into the dashboard system from citizens or town employees.
+A Python script runs every 15 minutes.
+It searches for any new requests coming into the dashboard system from citizens or town employees.
 When one arrives, it appears as an icon on the dashboard.
-An e-mail with a work order is automatically generated and sent to the appropriate department to vet.
-If it is approved, it is assigned to a crew.
+An e-mail with a work order is automatically generated and sent to the appropriate department to vet, and if approved, assigned to a crew.
 Once the job has been completed, the icon disappears from the dashboard and a final e-mail is sent to the requester, saying the service request was fulfilled.

 City administrators like this automated system because it increases accountability by staff, provides them with metrics, and speeds workflow, according to Roberts.
 Town staff also use the Citizen Service Request dashboard to keep residents informed about projects such as road reconstruction, drainage work, and sewer manhole cover inspections.